kubeflow/training-operator/test-infra/README.md

 ```

 * Specify a project and zone where the GKE cluster will be created.
+* runner.py will perform all steps; e.g.
+   * Building Docker images
+   * Starting a cluster
+   * etc..

 If you don't want to use a GKE cluster